shplishka/883-assessment/on_boarding/newbie/chapter_01/final_exercise_01.md

 39. **Q:** What is the role of a Broker in Kafka?
 40. **Q:** What is the difference between a Kafka Producer and a Consumer?

-### Chapter 9: Apache Impala
+### Chapter 10: Apache Impala

 41. **Q:** What is Apache Impala?
 42. **Q:** What is an Impala Daemon?
 43. **Q:** What is the role of a Catalog Service in Impala?
 44. **Q:** What is the role of a Query Coordinator in Impala?
 45. **Q:** What is the difference between Refresh and Invalidate in Impala?

-### Chapter 10: Partitioning
+### Chapter 11: Partitioning

-41. **Q:** What is Partitioning in databases and data storage?
+46. **Q:** What is Partitioning in databases and data storage?
-42. **Q:** What are some common partitioning criteria?
+47. **Q:** What are some common partitioning criteria?
-43. **Q:** What is a Partition Key?
+48. **Q:** What is a Partition Key?
-44. **Q:** Can you explain Partition Pruning?
+49. **Q:** Can you explain Partition Pruning?
-45. **Q:** How is datetime-based partitioning used in real-world scenarios?
+50. **Q:** How is datetime-based partitioning used in real-world scenarios?

-### Chapter 11: Kerberos Authentication
+### Chapter 12: Kerberos Authentication
-Certainly, here are the questions in markdown format:

-46. **Q1:** What is the primary purpose of the Key Distribution Center (KDC) in the Kerberos authentication system, and what are its two main components?
+51. **Q:** What is the primary purpose of the Key Distribution Center (KDC) in the Kerberos authentication system, and what are its two main components?

-47. **Q2:** How does the "kinit" command contribute to the Kerberos authentication process, and what does it allow users to obtain?
+52. **Q:** How does the "kinit" command contribute to the Kerberos authentication process, and what does it allow users to obtain?

-48. **Q3:** Explain the concept of "Single Sign-On (SSO)" in the context of Kerberos authentication and its benefits for users.
+53. **Q:** Explain the concept of "Single Sign-On (SSO)" in the context of Kerberos authentication and its benefits for users.

-49. **Q4:** Why is the concept of "time sensitivity" important in Kerberos authentication, and how does it enhance security?
+54. **Q:** Why is the concept of "time sensitivity" important in Kerberos authentication, and how does it enhance security?

-50. **Q5:** In what real-world scenarios or use cases is Kerberos authentication commonly employed, and how does it contribute to security and ease of use in those contexts?
+55. **Q:** In what real-world scenarios or use cases is Kerberos authentication commonly employed, and how does it contribute to security and ease of use in those contexts?

-You can copy and paste these questions into your markdown document.

-### Chapter 12: Oozie Workflow Scheduler
+### Chapter 13: Oozie Workflow Scheduler

-51. **Q:** What is Apache Oozie, and how does it facilitate job scheduling and workflow management in a Hadoop environment?
+56. **Q:** What is Apache Oozie, and how does it facilitate job scheduling and workflow management in a Hadoop environment?

-52. **Q:** Can you differentiate between an Oozie Workflow job and a Coordinator job?
+57. **Q:** Can you differentiate between an Oozie Workflow job and a Coordinator job?
 Provide an example of when you would use each.

-53. **Q:** Describe the lifecycle of an Oozie job.
+58. **Q:** Describe the lifecycle of an Oozie job.
 What are the typical states an Oozie job can be in, and what are the implications of each state?

-54. **Q:** How does Oozie support SLA (Service Level Agreement) monitoring, and why is it important in managing data processing jobs?
+59. **Q:** How does Oozie support SLA (Service Level Agreement) monitoring, and why is it important in managing data processing jobs?

-55. **Q:** What are the main components of an Oozie Workflow job, and what is the role of each component?
+60. **Q:** What are the main components of an Oozie Workflow job, and what is the role of each component?